stackbit-projects/thoughtful-octopus-99aa9/src/pages/about.md

           the way, you’re probably not on the same team.
 Then go for Teams for Teams the Belbin Role distribution plugin instead.
         image: images/nan_talk.jpg
-      - title: We think plants are the future
+      - title: We think SOPs are the future
         description: >-
           Word.
 But good **code** _can_ solve a lots of problems, too.
 New _and_ old.
 That’s why we help beginners get started with web development